Same-sign dimuon probe of charged lepton flavor violation at electron-photon colliders

 \emph{\textbf{Sensitivity reach}---}

 Fig.~\ref{fig:sensitivity} shows the projected $95\%$ C.L.~sensitivities to $g_{ae\mu}$ as functions of $m_a$.
 For comparison, we also include the projected sensitivity from Belle~II in the $e^+ e^-$ mode with an integrated luminosity of 50~ab$^{-1}$~\cite{Endo:2020mev}.
 We find that the $\gamma e$ collider setups, despite operating at much lower integrated luminosities, can probe values of $g_{ae\mu}$ that are more than one order of magnitude smaller over a wide mass range, demonstrating the clear advantage of the $\gamma e$ collision mode.
-Existing constraints from muonium--antimuonium oscillations~\cite{Willmann:1998gd}, LEP measurements~\cite{ALEPH:2013dgf}, and leptonic $g-2$~\cite{Fan:2022eto,Muong-2:2025xyk,Aliberti:2025beg} are also displayed.
+Existing constraints from muonium--antimuonium oscillations~\cite{Willmann:1998gd}, LEP measurements~\cite{ALEPH:2013dgf}, and leptonic $g-2$~\cite{Fan:2022eto,Muong-2:2025xyk,Aliberti:2025beg,Parker:2018vye,Morel:2020dww} are also displayed.
+Specifically, these bounds have been systematically re-evaluated using the most recent experimental data and SM predictions.
+The analytical expressions for the leptonic $g-2$ evaluation are detailed in the Supplemental Materials, while the constraints for muonium--antimuonium oscillations and LEP measurements are computed using the formulas given in Ref.~\cite{Endo:2020mev}.
+It is worth noting that the narrow blue band in Fig.~\ref{fig:sensitivity} specifically denotes the $1\sigma$ favored regions that could accommodate the observed experimental anomalies for the Cs-based $\Delta a_e$.
+In contrast, the Rb-based measurement yields a positive $\Delta a_e$ shift, which is not allowed by the negative contribution from the cLFV ALP; thus, it is incorporated as a $3\sigma$ upper exclusion limit (purple region).
+Further, since the latest lattice-based calculation of the muon $g-2$ is in agreement with the most recent experimental measurement, we show the $2\sigma$ upper bound on $g_{a e \mu}$ in the green-filled region.

-Sensitivities are derived using a counting-based criterion, requiring three signal events in the near-zero-background regime and a significance of $Z=2$ otherwise, based on the background estimates provided in the Supplemental Material.
+Sensitivities are derived using a counting-based criterion, requiring three signal events in the near-zero-background regime and a significance of $Z=2$ otherwise, based on the background estimates provided in the Supplemental Materials.
+Here, $Z=2$ is used as the sensitivity criterion, corresponding to an approximate $2\sigma$ statistical significance under the Gaussian approximation.
+The analytic expression of $Z$ is given in the Supplemental Materials.
 The projected sensitivities assume dedicated running in the $\gamma e$ collision mode, and therefore scale with the achievable integrated luminosity in this configuration.

-STCF and ILC probe $g_{ae\mu}$ one to two orders of magnitude below current bounds over a wide mass range, covering previously unexplored regions of parameter space, reaching up to $\mathcal{O}(1)$ and $\mathcal{O}(100)$~GeV, respectively, while BESIII covers a more limited region.
+STCF, CEPC, and ILC probe $g_{ae\mu}$ one to two orders of magnitude below current bounds over a wide mass range, covering previously unexplored regions of parameter space, reaching up to $\mathcal{O}(1)$, $\mathcal{O}(100)$, and $\mathcal{O}(100)$~GeV, respectively, while BESIII probes a more limited region.